cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

    clearing method is to be used, a value appropriate to that method as discussed in {{cofactor-clearing}}.

-6. Choose a Suite ID following the guidelines in {{suiteIDformat}}.
+6. Construct a Suite ID following the guidelines in {{suiteIDformat}}.

 Note that when standardizing a new elliptic curve, corresponding hash-to-curve suites SHOULD be specified as described in this section.